paperrobots/pono-ono/README.md

 - [x] Set up Timber
 - [x] Add Browserify and Babelify to bundle scripts written in ES2015
-- [ ] Get rid of jshint and set up eslint with standard js style config
+- [x] Get rid of jshint and set up linter with standard js style
 - [x] Get rid of unused boilerplate (livereload, rubySass, composer, bower)
 - [x] Add some steps to the `gulp dist` task to replace script tag in base.twig to load minified javascript and delete the unminified version